bhaney22/ECON-343/README.md

   - Save the new file with the correct name and give it a **.Rmd** file extension

-**Index of R commands introduced in each "Ch X R Lecture.Rmd file"**
+**See below for an index of R commands introduced in each Ch 00 R Lecture.Rmd file**

 Ch 2 R Lecture.Rmd